 I’m sure many of you heard Google’s CEO Sundar Pichai’s recent announcement of Google for Jobs.
 He stated that it will make it much easier to find a job.
 If you would like a detailed rundown on the new initiative I would encourage you to read Josh Bersin’s article in Forbes, “Google for Jobs: Potential to Disrupt the $200 Billion Recruiting Industry“.
 I highly respect Josh for his perspective on HR, Recruiting, Technology and everything in between.
-He knows what he’s talking about and I find his perspective is balance.
-I don’t always agree, but the point of this post is to identify both the shortfalls that I see with Google for Jobs.
+He knows what he’s talking about and I find his perspective is balanced.
+I don’t always agree, but the point of this post is to identify the shortfalls that I see with Google for Jobs.

 Before I tell you what they are I want to describe to you what my understanding is of the new platform.
 Here it goes.

 The first thing to know is that Google has been building what is called a “job family taxonomy”.
 This is nothing new but we know that titles are used so differently throughout every single industry.
 Take the example of HR Manager.
 An HR Manager could be a Director, Lead, Senior Consultant, Senior Manager, Head, and the list goes on and on.
 Google is basically pulling these different titles together so that when you search for a specific job title the result will pull other titles that do the exact same, or similar, type of work.
 To be honest, I have no idea how they will achieve this, but if they do it will be a miracle.

 The platform takes it one step further.
 Instead of just searching job titles it also assesses the job posting and the content contained within it.
 It combs every single word and through its Natural Language Processing (NLP) algorithms it will further improve the results of the search.